thabsheerporuthiyil/Locomotion/README.md

 - Helm-based K3s deployment for the production backend runtime
 - GitHub Actions CI/CD for testing, building the backend Docker image, pushing it to AWS ECR, and deploying it to EC2 / k3s through AWS SSM and Helm

 The infrastructure uses PostgreSQL for transactional data, Redis for cache / realtime / broker duties, DynamoDB for ride location history, AWS S3 for media, AWS SQS for notification queueing, Firebase for push delivery, Qdrant for AI vector search, and Expo EAS for mobile build distribution.
-The current backend runtime is a lightweight single-node K3s deployment on EC2 with Traefik, DuckDNS, cert-manager, and ECR-backed immutable backend images.
+The current backend runtime is a lightweight single-node K3s deployment on EC2 with Traefik, DuckDNS, cert-manager, ECR-backed immutable backend images, external PostgreSQL, external Redis, and an externally hosted AI service.

 ---